Summary

 - Retrain.
 Optionally iterate.

-The danger is confirmation bias: if the model’s initial predictions are biased, retraining on those biased predictions reinforces the bias.
-Pseudo-labeling alone is rarely state-of-the-art, but it’s the backbone of every modern method (including FixMatch).
+The principal risk is confirmation bias: if the model’s initial predictions are biased, retraining on those biased predictions reinforces the bias.
+Pseudo-labelling alone is rarely the strongest method, but it forms the backbone of every modern approach, including FixMatch.

 Co-Training

-Blum and Mitchell (1998) proposed training two classifiers on two different “views” of the input — say, the URL of a web page and the text on it.
-Each classifier labels the unlabeled examples on which it is most confident; those pseudo-labels are used to train the other classifier.
-The assumption is that the two views are conditionally independent given the label.
-When that holds, co-training can dramatically reduce the number of labels needed.
+Blum and Mitchell (1998) proposed training two classifiers on two different “views” of the input, such as the URL of a web page and the text on the page.
+Each classifier labels the unlabelled examples on which it is most confident, and those pseudo-labels are used to train the other classifier.
+The underlying assumption is that the two views are conditionally independent given the label.
+When this assumption holds, co-training can substantially reduce the number of labels required.

 Label Propagation

-Build a k-nearest-neighbor graph over all examples (labeled and unlabeled).
-Let labels “flow” through the graph, where each node’s label becomes a weighted average of its neighbors’.
-Iterate until convergence.
-Labeled nodes stay pinned to their true labels; unlabeled nodes absorb labels from their neighborhood.
-This is a direct implementation of the manifold assumption and pairs naturally with graph neural networks — see our graph attention networks (GAT) guide for the modern deep counterpart.
+The procedure constructs a k-nearest-neighbour graph over all examples (labelled and unlabelled).
+Labels propagate through the graph, with each node’s label becoming a weighted average of its neighbours’ labels.
+Iteration continues until convergence.
+Labelled nodes remain pinned to their true labels; unlabelled nodes absorb labels from their neighbourhood.
+This represents a direct implementation of the manifold assumption and pairs naturally with graph neural networks.
+See the graph attention networks (GAT) guide for the modern deep counterpart.

 Transductive SVM (S³VM)

-A standard SVM finds the maximum-margin hyperplane separating labeled points.
-A transductive SVM considers both labeled and unlabeled points, and seeks a hyperplane that (i) separates labels correctly and (ii) passes through a low-density region of the unlabeled data.
-The optimization is non-convex and tricky, but the idea — decision boundaries should avoid data-dense regions — is central.
+A standard SVM finds the maximum-margin hyperplane separating labelled points.
+A transductive SVM considers both labelled and unlabelled points, and seeks a hyperplane that (i) separates labels correctly and (ii) passes through a low-density region of the unlabelled data.
+The optimisation is non-convex and difficult, but the underlying idea—that decision boundaries should avoid data-dense regions—is central.

 Generative Methods

-Fit a generative model (a Gaussian mixture, a naive Bayes, a variational autoencoder) jointly on labeled and unlabeled data.
-Use EM-style updates where unlabeled examples are treated as having latent class labels.
-Provided the generative model is well-specified, unlabeled data tightens your parameter estimates and improves the classifier.
-Misspecify the model — for example, your data isn’t actually Gaussian — and unlabeled data can hurt.
+The approach fits a generative model (a Gaussian mixture, a naive Bayes model, a variational autoencoder) jointly on labelled and unlabelled data.
+EM-style updates treat unlabelled examples as having latent class labels.
+Provided the generative model is well-specified, unlabelled data tightens parameter estimates and improves the classifier.
+If the model is misspecified—for example, if the data is not Gaussian—unlabelled data can degrade performance.

-Grandvalet and Bengio (2005) observed that if the cluster assumption holds, the model should make confident predictions on unlabeled data.
-So add a term to the loss that minimizes the entropy of predictions on unlabeled inputs:
+Grandvalet and Bengio (2005) observed that if the cluster assumption holds, the model should make confident predictions on unlabelled data.
+Their approach adds a term to the loss that minimises the entropy of predictions on unlabelled inputs:

 L_total = L_supervised + lambda * H(p_model(y | x_unlabeled))

-This nudges the model away from decision boundaries running through unlabeled data.
-Entropy minimization is a small building block of nearly every modern method — FixMatch implements it indirectly through confidence thresholding and pseudo-labeling.
+This term encourages the model to avoid decision boundaries that run through unlabelled data.
+Entropy minimisation is a small but pervasive component of nearly every modern method.
+FixMatch implements it indirectly through confidence thresholding and pseudo-labelling.

 The Deep Learning Era of SSL

-Deep networks changed the game for SSL in two ways.
-First, they made representation learning on unlabeled data actually useful (shallow models can’t benefit much from unlabeled data once the feature space is fixed).
-Second, they made consistency regularization — a powerful new tool — practical.
+Deep networks transformed SSL in two principal ways.
+First, they made representation learning on unlabelled data genuinely useful, whereas shallow models gain little from unlabelled data once the feature space is fixed.
+Second, they made consistency regularisation, a powerful tool, practical at scale.

-The core idea: predictions should be invariant to small perturbations of the input.
-If you flip an image horizontally, crop it, add a tiny bit of noise, or run the model with different dropout masks, the output probability distribution should hardly change.
-We can enforce that directly in the loss, and crucially we can do it on unlabeled examples — because the constraint “prediction should be stable under noise” doesn’t require a label.
+The central idea is that predictions should be invariant to small perturbations of the input.
+Flipping an image horizontally, cropping it, adding a small amount of noise, or applying different dropout masks should not materially change the output probability distribution.
+This constraint can be enforced directly in the loss, and importantly it can be applied to unlabelled examples, because stability under noise does not require a label.

 Π-model (Laine and Aila, 2017).
-For each unlabeled example, run two forward passes with different stochastic augmentations/dropout.
-Minimize the squared difference between the two softmax outputs.
-Combined with the standard cross-entropy on the labeled data, this is a complete SSL algorithm.
+For each unlabelled example, two forward passes are run with different stochastic augmentations and dropout masks.
+The squared difference between the two softmax outputs is minimised.
+Combined with standard cross-entropy on the labelled data, this constitutes a complete SSL algorithm.

 Temporal Ensembling.
 The Π-model’s two predictions are noisy.
-Temporal Ensembling replaces one of them with an exponential moving average of predictions across epochs — a smoother, more stable target.
-The downside is memory: you have to store running predictions for every unlabeled example.
+Temporal Ensembling replaces one of them with an exponential moving average of predictions across epochs, producing a smoother and more stable target.
+The drawback is memory consumption: running predictions must be stored for every unlabelled example.

 Mean Teacher (Tarvainen and Valpola, 2017).
-Instead of averaging predictions over time, average model weights over time.
-You maintain two networks: a “student” trained via SGD, and a “teacher” whose weights are an EMA of the student’s weights.
+Rather than averaging predictions over time, the method averages model weights over time.
+Two networks are maintained: a “student” trained via SGD, and a “teacher” whose weights are an exponential moving average of the student’s weights.
 The teacher produces the target for the consistency loss.
-Mean Teacher is more stable and more memory-efficient than Temporal Ensembling, and it’s still an excellent baseline, especially for regression and segmentation tasks.
+Mean Teacher is more stable and more memory-efficient than Temporal Ensembling, and it remains an excellent baseline, particularly for regression and segmentation tasks.

 Noisy Student (Xie et al., 2020).
-This was the method that put pseudo-labeling back on the state-of-the-art map.
-The recipe: train a teacher on labeled ImageNet.
-Use it to pseudo-label 300 million unlabeled images from JFT.
-Train a larger student on the combined set, with heavy noise (RandAugment, dropout, stochastic depth).
-The noisy student generalizes better than its teacher.
-Iterate — today’s student becomes tomorrow’s teacher.
-Noisy Student pushed ImageNet accuracy beyond what fully supervised models had achieved.
+This method returned pseudo-labelling to the front rank of techniques.
+The procedure trains a teacher on labelled ImageNet, uses it to pseudo-label 300 million unlabelled images from JFT, and trains a larger student on the combined set under heavy noise (RandAugment, dropout, stochastic depth).
+The noisy student generalises better than its teacher; iteration follows, with each student becoming the next teacher.
+Noisy Student raised ImageNet accuracy beyond what fully supervised models had achieved.

 Hybrid Methods

 MixMatch (Berthelot et al., 2019).
-Combine (a) K augmented predictions averaged and sharpened into a soft pseudo-label, (b) MixUp between labeled and unlabeled batches, and (c) consistency.
-Very strong at the time of publication.
+Combines (a) K augmented predictions averaged and sharpened into a soft pseudo-label, (b) MixUp between labelled and unlabelled batches, and (c) consistency.
+The method was strong at the time of publication.

 ReMixMatch.
-Adds distribution alignment (unlabeled pseudo-label distribution should match labeled class distribution) and augmentation anchoring (anchor predictions from weakly-augmented copies, not averages).
+Adds distribution alignment (the unlabelled pseudo-label distribution should match the labelled class distribution) and augmentation anchoring (predictions are anchored to weakly-augmented copies, not averages).

 FixMatch (Sohn et al., 2020).
 The current default.
-Strips away most of MixMatch’s complexity and keeps only what works: weak augmentation for pseudo-labels, strong augmentation for the consistency target, and a confidence threshold.
-We’ll implement it from scratch later.
+It strips away most of MixMatch’s complexity and retains only what works: weak augmentation for pseudo-labels, strong augmentation for the consistency target, and a confidence threshold.
+The method is implemented from scratch later in this article.

 FlexMatch.
 Replaces FixMatch’s single global threshold with per-class dynamic thresholds that reflect each class’s learning difficulty.
-Helps on imbalanced or curriculum-style problems.
+It is helpful on imbalanced or curriculum-style problems.

 Graph-Based Deep SSL

-When your data naturally lives on a graph — citation networks, molecular graphs, social networks — semi-supervised node classification with a Graph Convolutional Network or Graph Attention Network is the canonical approach.
-You have a handful of labeled nodes and millions of unlabeled ones; information flows through edges.
-The GAT architecture is essentially learned label propagation with attention-weighted edges.
+When data naturally lives on a graph—citation networks, molecular graphs, social networks—semi-supervised node classification with a Graph Convolutional Network or Graph Attention Network is the canonical approach.
+A handful of labelled nodes coexist with millions of unlabelled ones, and information flows along edges.
+The GAT architecture is, in effect, learned label propagation with attention-weighted edges.

-FixMatch deserves a close look.
-It’s surprisingly simple, remarkably effective, and a useful mental model for what “modern SSL” means.
+FixMatch warrants close examination.
+The method is simple, highly effective, and offers a useful mental model for what “modern SSL” entails.

 The Idea in One Sentence

-For every unlabeled example, if the model is confidently predicting the same class from a weakly augmented version of the image, then force the model to predict that class from a strongly augmented version of the same image.
+For every unlabelled example, if the model produces a confident prediction for a particular class from a weakly augmented version of the image, the model is then required to predict that class from a strongly augmented version of the same image.

 Ingredients